-Current assets: Cash and cash equivalents which include cash on deposit, money market funds, and United States Treasury Bills with original maturities of three months or less at the time of acquisition, make up 47%, 3%, and 7% of the current assets of the TLHIGA in 2023, 2022, and 2021, respectively.
+Current assets: Cash and cash equivalents which include cash on deposit, money market funds, an escrow account, and United States Treasury Bills with original maturities of three months or less at the time of acquisition, make up 70%, 47%, and 3% of the current assets of the TLHIGA in 2024, 2023, and 2022, respectively.

-Investments, which include United States Treasury securities with original maturities of greater than three months, at year end were 53%, 96%, and 93% of current assets in 2023, 2022, and 2021, respectively.
+Investments, which include United States Treasury securities with original maturities of greater than three months, at year end were 24%, 53%, and 96% of current assets in 2024, 2023, and 2022, respectively.

-Proofs of claim are filed by the TLHIGA against individual receivership estates to recover claims expenses, claims handling expenses and administrative expenses incurred by the TLHIGA as well as unpaid assessments from the estate.
+Proofs of claim are filed by the TLHIGA against active receivership estates to recover claims expenses, claims handling expenses and administrative expenses incurred by the TLHIGA as well as unpaid assessments from the estate.
 These proofs of claim may be amended, and updates are filed periodically as additional costs are incurred and paid by the TLHIGA.
 The proofs of claim are recorded as receivables, net of allowances which serve to estimate the ultimate collectability of the claim from the receivership estate.
-Proofs of claim, net of collectability allowances, were \$455,707, \$0 and \$0 at year end 2023, 2022, and 2021 respectively.
+Proofs of claim, net of collectability allowances, were \$0, \$455,707, and \$0 at year end 2024, 2023, and 2022 respectively.

-Management's Discussion and Analysis (Unaudited) For the Years Ended December 31, 2023 and 2022
+Management's Discussion and Analysis (Unaudited) For the Years Ended December 31, 2024 and 2023

 Noncurrent assets: The TLHIGA has statutory authority to assess its member companies as necessary to provide funds to meet contractual obligations related to each insolvent company for which the TLHIGA has been activated.
 Unbilled assessments are recorded in the financial statements for each individual insolvent company in an amount sufficient to eliminate any deficit (negative) net position that may arise with the recognition of all assets and liabilities pertaining to the insolvent company.
-Unbilled assessments at year end 2023, 2022, and 2021 were \$24,251,449, \$5,061,308, and \$2,208,948, respectively.
+Unbilled assessments at year end 2024, 2023, and 2022 were \$44,670,583, \$24,251,449, and \$5,061,308, respectively.

-The TLHIGA owns various investments as part of its deferred compensation plan that totaled \$153,078, \$110,802, and \$109,435 at year end 2023, 2022, and 2021, respectively.
+The TLHIGA owns various investments as part of its deferred compensation plan that totaled \$203,954, \$153,078, and \$110,802 at year end 2024, 2023, and 2022, respectively.

-In 2021, the TLHIGA adopted GASB 87 which, in part, capitalizes certain leases.
-Capital assets consisting of capital leases, furniture, computer systems and equipment reported net of accumulated depreciation make up the remaining balance of noncurrent assets.
+The TLHIGA capitalizes certain leases.
+Capital assets consisting of immaterial capital leases, furniture, computer systems and equipment reported net of accumulated depreciation make up the remaining balance of noncurrent assets.

-Liabilities: 84%, 52%, and 41% of the total obligations for the years ending December 31, 2023, 2022, and 2021, respectively, are the estimated contractual obligations for all impaired or court ordered insolvent companies for which the TLHIGA was activated.
+Liabilities: 95%, 84%, and 52% of the total obligations for the years ending December 31, 2024, 2023, and 2022, respectively, are the estimated contractual obligations for all impaired or court ordered insolvent companies for which the TLHIGA was activated.
 The obligation amounts reflect the estimated amount of future cash payments and are adjusted periodically to reflect more accurate and current projections of cost for existing and new insolvencies.
 Obligations are included in the liabilities as current and noncurrent.
-At December 31, 2023, 2022, and 2021 the insurance contractual obligations were as follows:
+At December 31, 2024, 2023, and 2022 the insurance contractual obligations were as follows: